benisobahasa/petjo-corpus/README.md

 ## Contents

-- `petjo_corpus.csv`: CSV file containing the Petjo language corpus.
+- `korpus_petjo.csv`: CSV file containing the Petjo language corpus.
 Each row represents a document written in Petjo, with additional metadata if available.

 ## Usage